srlabs/rehosting-fuzzing-workshop/README.md

 Read the slides [rehosting-fuzzing-workshop.pdf](rehosting-fuzzing-workshop.pdf) and use the [COMMANDS.md](COMMANDS.md) text file to easily copy-paste commands.

-**NOTE** This material is meant to support an interactive workshop, the slides will not be enough to follow along!
+**NOTE:** This material is meant to support an interactive workshop, the slides will not be enough to follow along!

 Enjoy!